-Evanger’s dry dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Evanger’s Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

 The Evanger’s product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

-- Evanger’s Pheasant and Brown Rice Dry Dog Food
+- Evanger’s Pheasant and Brown Rice (4 stars)

-- Evanger’s Whitefish and Sweet Potato Dry Dog Food
+- Evanger’s Whitefish and Sweet Potato (5 stars)

-Evanger’s Chicken with Brown Rice dry dog food was selected to represent the others in the line for this review.
+Evanger’s Chicken with Brown Rice was selected to represent the other products in the line for this review.

 Evanger's Chicken with Brown Rice